Royal Noble Consort Subin Park: Life as Royal Concubine

 Su-bin was described as gentle, well-behaved and courteous.
 She was also usually taciturn and lived simply.
 As a result, she was greatly admired as "a benevolent concubine" (賢嬪).

 She is the only concubine in Joseon's history who lived long enough to see her son ascend the throne.

 Death and burial

-On December 26, 1822, Royal Noble Consort Su died at Bogyeongdang Hall, in Changdeok Palace.
+On January 31, 1823, Royal Noble Consort Su died at Bogyeongdang Hall in Changdeokgung.

 Originally, she was buried in Dongdaemun District, Seoul, but in 1855 (the 6th year of King Cheoljong's reign), when Illeung, the tomb of King Sunjo, was moved to another location, her tomb was also moved to Sungangwon.
 In the 14th year of King Cheoljong's reign, it was moved again to its current place (in Namyangju, Gyeonggi Province), because the location of the Sungangwon was reportedly not good, according to Feng Shui.
 The tomb is known as Hwigyeongwon.